Maid: British Isles

-In some areas in the region, the word "maid" is avoided.
-This is most likely due to the fact that it sounds like a racially derogatory term in Afrikaans.
-The Afrikaans word for a mite (small arachnid) has been used demeaningly to refer to women of colour.
-The English word for a friend, "mate", is also avoided for this reason.
+As the end of the 19th century neared, the relationship between employer and servant changed.
+By the end of the nineteenth century, there was a decline in the demand for domestic staff entirely.

 Types

-Maids traditionally have a fixed position in the hierarchy of the large households, and although there is overlap between definitions (dependent on the size of the household) the positions themselves would typically be rigidly adhered to.
+Maids traditionally have a fixed position in the hierarchy of the large households, and although there is overlap between definitions (dependent on the size of the household), the positions themselves would typically be rigidly adhered to.
 The usual classifications of maid in a large household are: